What causes fear of flying?

 Over time, the memory of that event gets reinforced.
 Each time a person avoids flying, the fear is rewarded because avoidance reduces anxiety.
 But that reward loop deepens the phobia, making it harder to break.

-That means every time you decide not to book a flight or get on that plane, the fear becomes deeper and more entrenched – making it harder to overcome.
+That means every time you decide not to book a flight or get on that plane, the fear becomes deeper and more entrenched.
+This can make your fear of flying even harder to overcome.

 Cognitive distortions: why fear overrides facts

 Ever worried that your plane was going to crash and played out this movie in your mind?
-That’s what we call a cognitive distortion.
+That’s what psychologists call a cognitive distortion.

 Cognitive distortions are irrational thoughts that influence how we interpret the world.
 They manifest themselves as persistent negative thoughts that can enter your mind at any point.